MArhamAA1422/b6-learning/react/lws.md

 ## Context API
 - Provide props to only relevant components anywhere in the Component Tree.
-- Basically a storage system, a pattern.
+- Basically a storage system, a design pattern.
-- If provider's value changes, all consumers will also re-render.
+- If provider's value changes, all consumers will also be re-rendered.

 ### Procedures
 - Create a Context, it provides 2 things: